 I particularly liked that opening nine with it's ocean views and 'linksy' feel- you can see players and flags on other holes, but not the playing surfaces- much like a links course

-And the strategic nature of the course demanded good course management.
+The strategic nature of the course demands good course management.

 This is a thinking golfer's course...

-However, one certainly did not want to hit into the lava!
+However, one certainly does not want to hit into the lava!

 We asked the locals if their was a local rule for the lava?
 The answer?